khalilhaji/nokta/README.md

 ## theme
 I tried to use the [gruvbox](https://github.com/morhetz/gruvbox) theme wherever possible.
 When a gruvbox theme wasn't available, I tried my best to use gruvbox colors.
-I haven't had the time to make a gtk theme that looks good with gruvbox colors but that is on my todo list.
+I created a gtk theme using oomox that uses gruvbox colors.
+The accent colors are gruvbox green.

 ## editors
 I use a combination of vim and emacs in my daily life depending on what I'm doing.
 I use `evil-mode` in emacs as I find myself to be more productive with vim keybindings.